Skip to main content

 Income Tax

-PLEASE NOTE: the figures shown below only apply to England, Northern Ireland and Wales.
+PLEASE NOTE: the figures shown below apply to English taxpayers.
 Scottish taxpayers have different rates and bands.
-For more details, visit https://www.gov.scot/publications/scottish-income-tax-2022-2023.
+For more details, visit https://www.gov.scot/publications/scottish-income-tax-2025-2026-factsheet/pages/1/.

 Personal Allowance(1)£12,570£12,570